Chunky Pedestals Candle Plant Holders

 Don’t get impatient, be sure to sand all edges of your project.
 You won’t regret it.

 TIP: Have you ever noticed that wood pieces slide around due to the wood glue?
 Sometimes “Less is More.”
-I sort of moved the post around to spread the glue.
+I moved the post around to spread the glue.
 The more you do it, the less it slides.
-You can actually feel when the glue is ready to take hold.
+You can feel when the glue is ready to take hold.
 Carefully flip it over and add brad nails or wood screws.

 Continue assembling the tops of the chunky wooden pedestals.